 The site is designed to promote simple living and to encourage social interaction.
 From the site, you can see some of the most beautiful mountains in Colorado.
-The landscaping will augment the beauty of the natural environment.
+The landscaping augments the beauty of the natural environment.

 The project was developed by a not-for-profit corporation with the idea of providing housing for people to live from and not for.
 The homes are small and attainable, if not affordable.
-Most of the residents are downsizing and this will leave more time and money for them to spend in the community and working on creative endeavors.
+Most of the residents are downsizing and this will leave more time and money to enjoy life and give back to the community as elders.

 The project was designed with the goal of making life simpler and more sustainable by sharing resources among community residents.